MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/plan-onedrive-enterprise.md

 ## Prerequisites

-- **Client and app requirements.** Even though you can upload, download, and interact with your OneDrive files from a web browser, the ideal OneDrive experience comes from the Windows and Mac sync apps and the iOS and Android mobile apps.
+- **System requirements.** Even though you can upload, download, and interact with your OneDrive files from a web browser, the ideal OneDrive experience comes from the Windows and Mac sync apps and the iOS and Android mobile apps.
 With that in mind, OneDrive is available for most operating systems and browsers and requires minimal hardware.
-For a full list of client and app requirements for using OneDrive, see [OneDrive system requirements](https://support.office.com/article/cc0cb2b8-f446-445c-9b52-d3c2627d681e).
+For a full list of system requirements for using OneDrive, see [OneDrive system requirements](https://support.office.com/article/cc0cb2b8-f446-445c-9b52-d3c2627d681e).

 - **License requirements.** There are multiple methods by which you can acquire a license for OneDrive.
 However, a few OneDrive features are available only within certain licensing models.
 For info about the licensing requirements for OneDrive, its advanced features, and any special licensing required for them, see [Office 365 plans](https://products.office.com/business/compare-more-office-365-for-business-plans).